 In computer networking, Media Access Control (MAC) address as important as an IP address.
-Both work hand in hand for delivery of information across network elements.
-Now that we know that MAC is the key element in networking world, let’s understand what a MAC address is and its ingredients –
+Both work hand in hand for the delivery of information across network elements.
+Now that we know that MAC is the key element in the networking world, let’s understand what a MAC address is, MAC address format, bits/ length and its ingredients –

 The MAC address is used by the Media Access Control sublayer of the Data-Link Layer (DLC) of telecommunication protocols.

 Every NIC (also called LAN card) has a hardware address that’s known as a MAC, for Media Access Control.
 The MAC address is sometimes referred to as a networking hardware address, the burned-in address (BIA), or the physical address

 A MAC address is given to a network adapter when it is manufactured.
 It is hardwired or hard-coded onto your computer’s network interface card (NIC) and is unique to it.
 ARP (Address Resolution Protocol) translates an IP address into a MAC address.
 The ARP takes data from an IP address through an actual piece of computer hardware.